During the early phases of a survey project, a common question is, “How do I get responses from every person I survey?”

 - The sample source includes all the target population

-- The selected data collection method (online, phone, paper, in person) can reach individuals, with characteristics typical of those possessed by the population of interest
+- The selected data collection method (online, phone, paper, in person) can reach individuals that represent that target population

-- You can minimize nonresponse bias with good survey design, incentives and the appropriate contact method
+- You can minimize nonresponse bias with good survey design, incentives, and the appropriate distribution method

 - There are quality controls in place during the data collection process to guarantee that designated members of the sample are reached